| |

 installed on the back anyway, so when we

-give other people rides they could use the platform side
+give other people rides they can use the platform side

 of the pedal.
 We definitely recommend them!